tremor-rs/tremor-www/getting-started/install.md

 </div>

 <div id="ide-vscode">
-  Follow the instructions in the <a href="https://github.com/tremor-rs/tremor-vscode">tremor-vscode</a> git repository.
+  Follow the instructions in the <a href="https://github.com/tremor-rs/tremor-vscode">tremor-vscode</a> Git repository.
 </div>

 <div id="ide-other">
   We are accepting contributions to support other IDEs.
 </div>

-<h3 class="section-head" id="h-trill"><a href="#h-trill"></a>Setup the tremor language server</h3>
+<h3 class="section-head" id="h-trill"><a href="#h-trill"></a>Set Up the Tremor Language Server</h3>

-  Clone the tremor-langauge-server git repository, build and install the server and place the binary on your path.
+  Clone the tremor-langauge-server Git repository; build and install the server, and place the binary on your path.

   > ```bash
   > cd $HOME/git